 The PhiloLogic implementation of the Provençal Database is based on data provided by Professor Akehurst at the University of Minnesota.
 Spellings are in the orginal representation.
 Page links get poems numbered from 1 for each author.
-The database has 415,000 words, 28,500 unique forms, in 38 works, listed in the online Bibliography.
+The database has 415,000 words, 28,500 unique forms, in 38 works.

 Author: At this time the apostrophe in the author field is not working properly.
 Thus block-copying a name such as Guilhem de l'Olivier will produce a "No documents found" message.
 Try searching for the most distinctive string such as Olivier or use a boolean character (e.g. guilhem de l|olivier).
 Hyphens do work and must be used for accurate results.